natalieagus/50005/docs/Labs/01-Lab1-CLI.md

 - Figure out what each command does using `man`
 - You can use `man <command>` and press `q` to quit anytime.

+{:.note}
+If your distro does not come with `cal`, you can install it first using `sudo apt install ncal`.

 ## With Options

 The commands you have typed above are those that **do not** require options or more arguments (although they do accept these too).
 Some commands require more input arguments.